upenn-cis198/homework3/README.md

 Implementing Data Structures with Traits and Generics

+## Clippy and Rustfmt

+Reminder: please run `cargo clippy` and `cargo fmt` on all your code before submitting, and deal with all warnings (yellow text), not just errors (red text).

 ## Overview

 For this assignment, we will implement a graph data structure in Rust.